Skip to main content

 Jim Bock, Swarthmore Class of 1990Dear Colleague,

-I send you greetings from Swarthmore College.
-We are looking forward to connecting with colleagues in person again.
-Whether that’s while on the road at school visits and attending professional conferences, or on Swarthmore’s beautiful 425-acre arboretum campus just 11 miles outside of Philadelphia, we can’t wait to see folks again.
-Please feel free to call, write, or email me (jbock2@swarthmore.edu) if you have questions or comments.
+Greetings from Swarthmore College.
+We are looking forward to connecting with you as we embark on another academic year.
+Whether that’s while on the road at school visits and attending professional conferences, or on Swarthmore’s beautiful 425-acre arboretum campus just 11 miles outside of Philadelphia.
+Please feel free to call, write, or email me if you have questions or comments.

-We remain committed to increasing access and removing barriers for underserved students.
-When we first announced our test-optional policy, we committed to analyzing the data to determine the future of standardized testing in the Swarthmore admissions process.
-While our first class to be admitted under a test-optional policy is now on campus, we cannot make a data-informed decision without conducting a longitudinal study.
-Our credit/no credit first semester system means that we need more time to study the relationship between standardized testing and long-term student success.
-Swarthmore will remain test optional for the 2022-2023, 2023-2024, and 2024-2025 application cycles.
+Swarthmore will remain test optional for the 2023-24 and 2024-25 application cycles while we continue our longitudinal study of the practice.
 Students will have the option to submit scores to us, and they will have the option for us to not consider scores already submitted.
 Students who either did not take a test or choose not to share results with us will not be penalized in the admissions process.

 Please let us know how we might participate in any special programs or workshops at your school or organization, and how we can continue to strengthen our relationships with you and your students.
 Our regional deans look forward to working with you and your students.